copilot-emacs/copilot.el/README.md

 - <https://github.com/github/copilot.vim>
 - [@github/copilot-language-server][]

-## Do you want chat with Github Copilot?
+## Do you want to chat with GitHub Copilot?

 Just like the copilot plugin for Intellij or VS Code?